World Theatre Day 2023: Theme, History, Celebrations and Significance

 Source: WorldTheatreday.org, iti-worldwide.org

 We can't deny the importance of plays and theatres.
-Theatres plays an important role since Greeks but nowadays its role is declining.
-To make people aware about the importance of theatre, artists World Theatre Day is celebrated.
+Theatres plays an important role since the Greeks but nowadays the role is declining.
+To make people aware of the importance of theatre, artists' World Theatre Day is celebrated.